Homeowner’s Heater Checklist: Before You Call for Repair

 Electric Furnace Ignition

 This is the most common type of ignition source for modern furnaces.
-An electric ignition is considered the safer of the two as it doesn’t require any amount of gas to ignite like a pilot light does.
+An electric ignition is considered the safer of the two as it doesn’t require gas to ignite.
 They are made of a metal alloy that heats up when an electric current goes through it.
 This heat ignites the gas/air mixture that is coming into your furnace.

 You can’t relight an electric ignition as you would a pilot light.
 Instead, you will be checking to see if the electric ignition is lighting up in order to help diagnose the problem, which may be to replace the electric ignition.